mapycz/mapnik/docs/features/layer-structure.md

 If the `srs` of a layer is not defined explicitly, it is inherited from parent layer or from map in case of top-level layer.

+## Purely compositional and organizational layers

+Let's call a layer with no `Datasource`, `comp-op` and `opacity` purely organizational layer.
+Such a layer can group another layers with no effect on rendering result.
+Only way how purely organizational layer can influence rendering is by `status="off"`.
+If `comp-op` or `opacity` is used, layer will have its own rendering buffer.

 ## An example

 ```xml